-You can only get aid from one school in a term.
+You can only get aid from one school during the same period of time.

-Grants and scholarships are automatically accepted on the student's behalf at the time of awarding.
+Grants, tuition waivers, and scholarships are automatically accepted on the student's behalf at the time of awarding.
 Work study and loans have to be accepted by the student.